 Jane Bolin (1908-2007)

 “I wasn’t concerned about first, second or last.
-My work was my primary concern” — Jane Bolin
+My work was my primary concern.”

-Jane Bolin was born in Poughkeepsie, New York on April 11, 1908.
-She was the daughter of Gaius C. Bolin, a lawyer and the first black person to graduate from Williams College.
-At 16, she enrolled at Wellesley College where she was one of only two black freshmen.
+Jane Bolin was born in Poughkeepsie, N.Y. on April 11, 1908.
+She was the daughter of Gaius C. Bolin, a lawyer and the first Black person to graduate from Williams College.
+At 16, she enrolled at Wellesley College, where she was one of only two Black freshmen.
 Bolin graduated in the top 20 of her class in 1928.

-Although Bolin was strongly discouraged from applying to Yale Law School due to her race, she was admitted and graduated in 1931 as the first black woman to receive a law degree from Yale.
-She then went on to become the first black woman to join the New York City Bar Association in 1932.
+Although she was strongly discouraged from applying to Yale Law School due to her race, Bolin was admitted and graduated in 1931 as the first Black woman to receive a law degree from Yale.
+She then went on to become the first Black woman to join the New York City Bar Association in 1932.

-- First African-American woman to serve as a judge in the United States
+- First African American woman to serve as a judge in the U.S.

 Constance Baker Motley (1921-2005)

-In 1966, Motley broke another glass ceiling by becoming the first African-American federal judge after her nomination to a seat on the United States District Court for the Southern District of New York by President Lyndon B. Johnson.
+In 1966, Motley broke another glass ceiling by becoming the first African American federal judge after her nomination to a seat on the U.S. District Court for the Southern District of New York by President Lyndon B. Johnson.